Teaching Modal Verbs

 Because a modal verb can have several meanings, their meaning is always determined by the context.
 So when teaching modal verbs students should be warned about the following:

-1. Do not translate directly.
+1. Do Not Translate Directly.
 Define the meaning of the modal by the context of the conversation or passage.

 • Ability I can play the piano.